thexavier666/simple_startpage/README.md

 1. Clone/download repository in anyplace.
 I placed it on my Raspberry Pi, thus the startpage can be accessed by multiple devices.
+2. Navigate to `src` directory.
-2. Host the directory using any http server.
+Host the directory using any http server.
 I use `python3`'s built-in http server like this

 		python3 -m http.server <port>